authzed/docs/docs/spicedb-self-hosted/fgam.md

-# Using Fine-Grained Access Management with SpiceDB Self-Hosted
+# Fine-Grained Access Management in SpiceDB Self-Hosted

 The `spicedb-enterprise` binary exposes additional functionality through `Extenders`.
 These can be enabled via CLI arguments.
 FGAM is one such extender.